Take an Official State-Approved Hunter Safety Course

 Some licenses or permits may include processing or convenience fees, especially when purchased online.
 Senior licenses and combination hunting-fishing packages may have discounted rates.

-Required for hunting species such as mule deer, elk, bighorn sheep, mountain lion, and pronghorn antelope.
-Many of these tags are issued through a limited draw system due to population management and conservation efforts.
+Required for hunting species such as mule deer, elk, bighorn sheep, and other big game species, big game tags are issued through a limited draw system due to population management and conservation efforts.

-Hunters pursuing migratory waterfowl must obtain a federal duck stamp as well as any applicable state stamps or permits.
+Hunters pursuing migratory waterfowl must obtain a federal duck stamp as well as a HIP registration in order to legally hunt waterfowl.

 Generally included with the standard hunting license, but verify specific species requirements.

-All hunters must comply with mandatory harvest reporting and tagging rules.
+In accordance with Nevada’s hunting rules & regulations, all hunters must comply with mandatory harvest reporting and tagging rules.
 This includes immediately tagging harvested animals with the appropriate tag and reporting the harvest to NDOW within the required timeframe.
-Failure to comply can result in penalties.
+Failure to comply can result in penalties or loss of hunting privileges altogether.

 Yes, a hunting license is generally required to hunt small game species in Nevada.
 Some small game may not require additional permits beyond the license, but always check current regulations.